aerraj/mylang-compiler/README.md

 ## Overview

 The MyLang Compiler is a simple compiler that translates source code written in MyLang, a basic programming language, into equivalent C code.
-It includes a lexer, parser, and code generator to handle basic arithmetic expressions and variable assignments.
+It includes a lexer, parser, and code generator to handle basic arithmetic expressions and variable assignments.To compile the project run make inside the project root.
+You need to have  `make` installed on your OS.

 ## Features